Resume & CV Development

 They will not be complete sentences NOR will you use any personal pronouns (i.e., no "I" or "my")

-They are NOT a list of things you've done, but rather are things you CAN DO ... knowing what it is the job you seek requires.
+They are NOT a list of things you've done, but rather are attributes and skills you CAN DO ... knowing what it is the job you seek requires.

 Use the language of the employer.
 Remember to use industry-specific language and keywords you've learned from your research to demonstrate your knowledge and skills in terms the employer can easily understand.